Mutton Pulao (Goat/Lamb Pulao)

 It just makes sense to double such an elaborate rice dish, and a double quantity is perfect to feed a crowd (8-12 people).
 Here’s how to do it:

-- Double all the ingredients except water.
+- For the stock: Double all the ingredients except water.
 Using double the amount of water will likely yield excess stock, and therefore less flavor.
+Use 7 cups to make the stocks, which will yield around 5.5 cups stock (required for double the rice).

 - Use a larger pot (8-10.5 qt).